jkfmCZ/Elite_Properties-1/backend/DATABASE_SETUP.md

 ## Default Admin Account

-After setup, you can create an admin account using the register endpoint.
-The sample data includes brokers you can reference for testing.
+After setup, you can login using the test credentials listed above.
+The admin account (`admin@eliteproperties.com` / `admin123`) has full system access.

 ## Development Workflow